sap-tutorials/sap-build-apps/tutorials/codejam-events-process-6/codejam-events-process-6.md

 ### Trigger process (manually)
 Now we want to trigger the process.

-But we are going to do it manually without creating an S/4HANA business partner and then an event to trigger the process – we will postpone our gratification do that in the next tutorial, so be patient.
+But we are going to do it manually without creating a business partner and then an event to trigger the process – we will postpone our gratification do that in the next tutorial, so be patient.

 1. On the main SAP Build page, select **Control Tower**.

     >You should have a browser tab open to the main SAP Build page.
 If not, click on the SAP logo.

     ![Control Tower](assets/run1.png)